RuchitDoshi30/saree-shop/README.md

 - If your site doesn't appear after a successful workflow run, go to the repository Settings → Pages and ensure the source is set to the `gh-pages` branch and the correct folder (root).
 - The workflow uses the automatic `GITHUB_TOKEN` so no extra secrets are required.
 - If you prefer to publish from a different folder (for example `/docs`), update the `publish_dir` value in the workflow.

-Want me to also set up a custom domain or update the workflow to build from a `docs/` folder?
-Tell me which option you'd prefer.